EveryOneIsGross/scratchTHOUGHTS/README.md

 >>>> my personal overflow extended-mind scratchdisk for lazily copypasting into agents and self() 💅🧠📎

-Certainly!
-Here's the complete script for the Markdown-based visual representation using only block quotes, horizontal lines, and code blocks, all within a single code block:

 > ``` ```  ``` ```
 >>>  ``` ```  >
  ``` ```  ```